Sunset Boulevard (film): Aftermath

 William Holden began receiving more important parts and his career rose.
 He won the Best Actor Oscar for Stalag 17 (1953), also directed by Wilder, and by 1956 he was the top box-office attraction in the United States.
+Holden and Wilder also rejoined forces for Fedora (1978), another film critical of Hollywood.

 Before the film was released, Nancy Olson had grown disenchanted with film as a career partly because the themes of Sunset Boulevard resonated with her, and also because she had become engaged to songwriter Alan Jay Lerner and decided to move to New York with him.
 Nevertheless, Olson's pairing with William Holden was considered a success, and she appeared opposite him in several films during the 1950s, although none of them repeated their earlier success; she returned to Hollywood to make several other films, including The Absent-Minded Professor (1961) and Son of Flubber (1963), in which she was paired with Fred MacMurray.

-Holden and Wilder also rejoined forces for Fedora (1978), another film critical of Hollywood.

 Similarly, Gloria Swanson was not able to leverage her own success in Sunset Boulevard.
 Although offered scripts, she felt that they all were poor imitations of Norma Desmond.
 Imagining a career that would eventually reduce her to playing "a parody of a parody," she virtually retired from films.

 Sunset Boulevard was shown again in New York City in 1960, and drew such a positive response that Paramount arranged for a limited re-release in theaters throughout the United States.